-Of the outstanding shares, following this offering (assuming that the price per share to be paid by us in connection with the concurrent share repurchase is \$45.74, which is the closing sales price of our common stock as reported on the Nasdaq on September 10, 2021), approximately 77,475,583 shares will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144, including our directors, executive officers and other affiliates (including our existing stockholders), may be sold only in compliance with the limitations described below.
+Of the outstanding shares, approximately shares will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144, including our directors, executive officers and other affiliates (including our existing stockholders), may be sold only in compliance with the limitations described below.

-Following this offering, based on our outstanding shares of common stock as of July 31, 2021 (assuming that the price per share to be paid by us in connection with the concurrent share repurchase is \$45.74, which is the closing sales price of our common stock as reported on the Nasdaq on September 10, 2021), the remaining outstanding approximately 11,035,417 shares of common stock held by our existing stockholders, representing approximately 12.5% of the total outstanding shares of our common stock, will be "restricted securities" within the meaning of Rule 144 and subject to certain restrictions on resale.
+The remaining outstanding shares of common stock held by our existing stockholders after this offering, representing approximately % of the total outstanding shares of our common stock following this offering, will be "restricted securities" within the meaning of Rule 144 and subject to certain restrictions on resale.
 Restricted securities may be sold in the public market only if they are registered under the Securities Act or are sold pursuant to an exemption from registration such as Rule 144, as described below.